 Appendices include a troubleshooting guide and a section on whey starters.
 An appendix with complete instructions to make traditional sourdough bread is a definite bonus.

 Speaking of bonuses — this book even includes instructions on how to make your own rennet from the stomach of a calf, kid, or lamb.
 If you don’t really want to take self-reliance to that level, however, he does include info on using commercial rennet.

 Another little gem for those of you who don’t necessarily want to make your own cheese is the info on kefir.
 Remember on Monday when I said that a bottle of olive oil doesn’t always have olive oil in it?
 Well, David says there is no legal definition of kefir.
 That means kefir in stores may be a less potent drink with fewer active cultures than the real thing.

 It is worth mentioning that the recipes and methods described in this book will only work with raw milk.
 So, you need access to raw milk, which is illegal in some states unless you own your own animals.
 David points out, however, that just because it is illegal in some places does not mean you can’t buy it.

-I’m very excited that Chelsea Green Publishing has agreed to give a copy of this book to one of our blog readers.
-I’m sure it will be one of our most popular giveaways.
 Many times when I teach a cheesemaking class, someone will ask how to make cheese without commercial starters.
 Unfortunately, before this book was published, there was not a credible source on how to do that.
 So, when I saw this book, I immediately asked the publisher to send me a review copy.
 No doubt it will be stained and tattered in no time!